evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 ### Airflow Setup

+1. Start Airflow via Docker Compose:

 ```bash
 docker-compose up -d airflow webserver scheduler
 # then visit http://localhost:8080 to trigger DAGs
 ```

+2. Access the UI at http://localhost:8080 and enable your DAG.
+3. Manually trigger a DAG run (or wait for the schedule to trigger it).

 ### BigQuery Setup

+1. Create a Google Cloud project, BigQuery dataset, and service account with editor permissions.
+2. Download the service account key JSON.
+3. Mount the key into the SQLMesh container: /secrets/bigquery.json
+4. Configure the gateway in sqlmesh.yaml:

 ```yaml
 gateways: